TULiberalArts/Japanese/pages/faculty.md

   closely with our students in small classes.
 published: true
 ---
-Our faculty members have studied and taught all over the world.
+The College of Liberal Arts’ Japanese education faculty members have studied and taught all over the world.
 They work closely with our students in small classes.